 Accounts receivable potentially subject the Company to concentrations of credit risk.
 The Company generally does not require collateral and mitigates its credit risk by performing credit evaluations and monitoring at-risk accounts.
 The allowance for doubtful accounts is established for losses expected to be incurred on accounts receivable balances.
 Accounts receivable are written off against the allowance for doubtful accounts when the Company determines amounts are no longer collectible.
 Judgment is required in the estimation of the allowance and the Company evaluates the collectability of its accounts receivable based on a combination of factors.
-The Company bases its allowance for doubtful account estimates on its historical write-off experience, current conditions, an analysis of the aging of outstanding receivable and customer payment patterns, and specific reserves for customers in adverse condition adjusted for current expectations of future economic conditions, including the impact of the ongoing COVID pandemic, when estimating its allowance for doubtful accounts.
+The Company bases its allowance for doubtful account estimates on its historical write-off experience, current conditions, an analysis of the aging of outstanding receivable and customer payment patterns, and specific reserves for customers in adverse condition adjusted for current expectations for the customers or industry.
+Based on the information currently available, the Company also considered current expectations of future economic conditions, including the impact of the ongoing COVID pandemic, when estimating its allowance for doubtful accounts.